 Everyday, high-quality power tools save immeasurable amounts of time and energy for builders, craftsmen, and everyday folk.
 With the right tool, and a confident hand, any project can have its time required trimmed down significantly.
-EBS has a wide variety of tools available from trusted, respected brands like DeWalt, Milwaukee, and Stanley.
-Whether you need a chainsaw, an impact driver, or a classic workhorse, a power drill, EBS has the type of tool you need with the quality you deserve.
-Stop by a location near you to see our wide selection and get your project underway.
+We have a wide variety of tools available from trusted, respected brands like DeWalt, Milwaukee, and Stanley.
+Whether you need a chainsaw, an impact driver, or a classic workhorse, a power drill, stop by a location near you to see our wide selection and get your project underway.

 Our Most Popular Tools

 Circular saws are one of the most widely used power tools today.
 With the right motor and right blade, hand held circular saws are capable of cutting through hardwood, metal, masonry, and even tile.
-Ask some of the helpful associates at an EBS location near you to find which model is right for the projects you’re planning.
+Ask some of our helpful associates which model is right for the projects you’re planning.

 As the name suggests, multi-tools can handily tackle multiple different jobs.
 From grinding and sanding to cutting and trimming, a quality multi-tool will allow any homeowner or DIYer to easily check off most of their handyman To-Do list.